cybrxkhan/Cybrxkhan-s-Immersion-Packs/Dunhuang - Gateway of China/README.md

 ## SOURCES AND FURTHER READING

 The below is NOT a comprehensive list of all the sources I've used, but should cover a significant amount of the reading I did for this Immersion Pack.
-I also used Wikipedia (including English, Chinese, Japanese, Korean, and Vietnamese Wikipedia) where needed to fill in gaps, though I did so with discretion and caution.
+I also used Wikipedia (including English, Chinese, Japanese, Korean, and Vietnamese language Wikipedia) where needed, though I did so with discretion and caution.

+Of all the sources, the one I recommend the most would be Susan Whitfield's [Life Along the Silk Road, Second Edition](https://www.amazon.com/Life-along-Silk-Road-Second/dp/0520280598)).
+It is a fairly accessible and entertaining text for laymen and specialists alike, and takes a more "first person" POV of life along the Silk Road, including one chapter dedicated to the Dunhuang official Zhai Fengda, who is playable at the 936 CE startdate in this mod.

 ### Scholarly Articles